debuglevel/ansible-playbook-template/documentation/Usage/Tags/Tags.md

-= Tags
+# Tags
-ifndef::relative_imagesdir[]
-:relative_imagesdir: .
-endif::[]
-:toc:

 This file describes the tags used in the playbook.
-Tags are used to only run a certain subset of the playbook, e.g. if you want to only update the backup stuff: `+ansible-playbook [...] --tags backup playbook.yaml+` For multiple tags, use `--tags backup,unicorns`.
+Tags are used to only run a certain subset of the playbook, e.g. if you want to only update the backup stuff: `ansible-playbook [...] --tags backup playbook.yaml` For multiple tags, use `--tags backup,unicorns`.

 To get the whole list of (also undocumented) tags, run `ansible-playbok -i inventory.yaml --list-tags playbook.yaml`.

-Use `+ansible-playbook [...] --tags backup --list-tasks playbook.yaml+` to list which tasks would run.
+Use `ansible-playbook [...] --tags backup --list-tasks playbook.yaml` to list which tasks would run.
-Use `+ansible-playbook [...] --ask-vault-pass --check --tags backup playbook.yaml+` for a dry-run to check which tasks on which hosts would actually run and would probably change something.
+Use `ansible-playbook [...] --ask-vault-pass --check --tags backup playbook.yaml` for a dry-run to check which tasks on which hosts would actually run and would probably change something.

 * `base` ensures all the basic `base:*` stuff.
 * `base:etckeeper` ensures etckeeper.